An App for People Who Learn Hard Things

 Cognitive psychology consistently shows that people are poor judges of their own understanding.
 Rereading material increases familiarity, and familiarity is often misinterpreted as mastery.
 This is the illusion of competence.
 When learners rely on recognition instead of recall, they systematically overestimate what they can actually produce or apply.

 Research on metacognitive calibration shows that structured self-testing improves judgment accuracy over time.
 When learners repeatedly compare what they think they know with what they can actually produce, confidence becomes better aligned with reality.
 Separating stages does not add friction.
-It adds measurement and clariy.
+It adds measurement and clarity.

 Deep Dive

-Finish the thinking most study skips
+Finish the thinking most study never gets to

 The science